adistrim/100xdev/DOM/todo/README.md

 - Clone the repository
 - Run `npm install` to install the dependencies
 - Create a `.env` file in the root directory and add the mongoDB url
+- Run `node server.js' to start the server
+- Open the `index.html` file in the browser

 ### What are CORES?